Skip to Content

 Sources

 Sources keep your tables up to date by syncing external data into Collections.
-Use Sources when you want repeatable ingestion instead of manual document entry.
+Use them when you want repeatable ingestion — rather than manually uploading or entering documents each time your source data changes.

 What Sources Do